-- Review and prioritize the education based items identified in the LMRWMO Watershed Management Plan and create a three-year education plan for implementation. - Continue to work with the Ramsey Conservation District, City of Saint Paul, and BWSR staff on development and construction of the Lilydale Park Brickyard Area North Knob stabilization project. - Finalize implementation of the FY-2016 Sunfish Lake and Lake Augusta aluminum sulfate treatment grant. - Continue implementation of the FY-2016 Thompson Lake stormwater improvements grant, including finalizing construction, a park re-opening event, and a watershed resident rainbarrel program. - Continue implementation of the FY-2018 Cherokee Heights stormwater improvements and ravine stabilization grant including finalizing construction and a watershed resident rainbarrel program. - Implement a watershed-wide storm drain stenciling program with educational toolkits for use by WMO residents. - Sponsor two participants in the Master Water Steward program and assist them in implementing their capstone projects. - Continue to collaborate with member cities to identify opportunities to partner and cost share to complete water quality and quantity improvement projects. - Continue to prioritize implementation projects and programs, apply for grants, and assist member cities in obtaining grants through use of grant tracking program. - Continue to maintain and update the LMRWMO website with information relevant to the public. - Continue to provide educational workshops and grants to LMRWMO residents through participation in the Landscaping for Clean Water education program and evaluate new educational opportunities as they arise. - Continue cost sharing the installation of residential raingardens and other stormwater management projects through the Dakota County SWCD's Landscaping for Clean Water program. - Continue to monitor lakes through the Met Council Citizen Assisted Monitoring Program (CAMP), including Pickerel Lake, Lake Augusta, Sunfish Lake, Thompson Lake, and Seidls Lake.
+- Continue the process to update the LMRWMO Watershed Management Plan. - Update the LMRWMO website to a more comprehensive and user-friendly format. - Participate in the Metro Watershed Based Funding stakeholder meetings and identify projects for implementation. - Finalize reporting for the FY-2016 Sunfish Lake and Lake Augusta aluminum sulfate treatment grant. - Finalize implementation of the FY-2016 Thompson Lake stormwater improvements grant, including contractor punch list items and project educational signage. - Finalize implementation of the FY-2018 Cherokee Heights stormwater improvements and ravine stabilization grant, including signage and minor channel repairs. - Continue implementation of items identified in the FY2019 Metro Watershed Based Funding grant. - Sponsor two participants in the Master Water Steward program and assist them in implementing their capstone projects. - Continue to collaborate with member cities to identify opportunities to partner and cost share to complete water quality and quantity improvement projects. - Implement items identified in the LMRWMO Education and Outreach Plan. - Continue to prioritize implementation projects and programs, apply for grants, and assist member cities in obtaining grants through use of grant tracking program. - Continue to maintain and update the LMRWMO website with information relevant to the public.

+- Continue to provide educational workshops and grants to LMRWMO residents through participation in the Landscaping for Clean Water education program. - Continue cost sharing the installation of residential raingardens and other stormwater management projects in partnership with the Dakota County SWCD's Landscaping for Clean Water program. - Continue to monitor lakes through the Met Council Citizen Assisted Monitoring Program (CAMP), including Pickerel Lake, Lake Augusta, Sunfish Lake, Thompson Lake, and Seidls Lake. - Assist in determining cost allocation for LMRWMO member City shared projects, including the Seidls Lake lift station project.

-In addition to the planned activities listed above, member cities will continue to perform water resources management, water quality, and educational activities through city programs and services.
+In addition to the planned activities listed above, member Cities will continue to perform water resources management, water quality, and educational activities through City programs and services.